BastiaanvHoorn/Fenix/readme.md

 After installation, you can run the code of the project, see the python notebook for details

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is not yet licensed in any way